GRGSIBERIA/dgarb/readme.md

 So, I need to switch of the shipment.

-Sankaku Watch is that answer for problem.
+Danbooru Watch is that answer for problem.

 I thought to create new database format.

-Sankaku Watch is API wrapper for crawling on Danbooru Databases.
+Danbooru Watch is API wrapper for crawling on Danbooru Databases.

-# A Purporse of Sankaku Watch
+# A Purporse of Danbooru Watch